 Investments will be committed pursuant to input secured from citizens, stakeholders and providers as well as to programmatic opportunities and client reactions to funding availability.
 While rehabilitation programs may be targeted to local target areas or based on specific benefits to low-income households.
 Public services will be offered in low-income regions and/or qualified Tempe citizens.
-Note the CDBG eligible Block groups for 2019 from policymap.com in the chart enclosed.
+Note the CDBG eligible Blockgroups for 2019 from policymap.com in the chart enclosed.
 Presently, virtually all of Tempe CDBG programs are committed based on individual client eligibility.
+The City of Tempe has elected not to allocate resources geographically but instead based on client eligibility under the CDBG and ESG programs.